top of page

 ...
 Its Train Wreck!}

-Steven's arm rubs up against the bubbler when he reaches for the slide.
+Steven's arm rubs up against the bubbler as he reaches for the slide.
 Suddenly...
-He changes his mind and gives the bubbler to Homer instead.
+He changes his mind and hands the bubbler to Homer instead.

 "Needs water."
 He says, grinding up more weed.

 "Fine."
 Homer replies.
 "Oof.
 This shits dustier than- What's this?" some sort of inscription on the side.
 "I can't quite make it out."
-He says as he delicately polishes the bubbler...
+He delicately polishes the bubbler with his hand...

 "Don't scratch it!"
 Steven cries out.

-"Hmmmm." he mutters puzzled.
+"Hmmmm."
+Homer mutters puzzled.
 "How am I supposed to read these hieroglyphics?"

-He wipes off a layer of dust off with his poncho sleeve.
+He wipes off the remaining dust with his poncho sleeve.

 "Oh.
 They're literally hieroglyphics...
 Fuck if I know.
 Do I still have Ra's number?
 Maybe Roger can translate?"

-Steven snatches the bubbler, then filters the water out several times to properly clean the old piece.
-With a spark of the new lighter, he inhales the smoothest hit of his life.
-Then exhales a sparkling smoke cloud that quickly fills the room to a complete hot-box.
-His eyes slant and fade to a crimson red.
-Now he's in the right state of mind to examine the writing on the bubbler.
+Steven snatches the bubbler back.
+He filters out the water several times to properly clean the old piece.
+Since he paid, he gets the first hit.
+With a spark of the new lighter, he inhales the smoothest toke of his life.
+He holds it.
+Then exhales a glittering smoke cloud.
+Both of his eyes slant and fade to a crimson red as he sits in a sparkling hotbox.
+Now he's in the right state of mind to examine the writing on the side of the bubbler.

 "Well, there's a bird.
 An eye.
 A dog and then some squiggly guy...
 Hmmm.
+Perhaps...
 In canus corporae transmuto?..
-This is too dusty.
 Oh!
 Wait.
 Birdesstrumadom es be cottum.
 Eyexamium Delorous rey esquatum.
 Wonkatania.
 Gogtkcha!!"

 "What if this thing is cursed?"
 Homer asks.

 Three bowls later, our heroes sit stoned, ripped, twisted.
 Good people.
-Reminiscing about their latest visit to the Area 51 Drive Inn, the only theater going experience where rules and regulations are truly optional.
+No curse in sight as they reminisce about their latest visit to the Area 51 Drive In, the only theater where rules and regulations are truly optional.
 Where anarchist law rule.
 A unique movie going experience that has become a summer staple of their friendship.

 When suddenly...